microsoft/Cognitive-Samples-IntelligentKiosk/KeyAcquisitionScript.md

  # The command below creates the cognitive service keys required by the KIOSK app, and then prints the keys.
 You can modifiy the tiers associated with the generated keys by modifying the parameter values
  echo $(az group deployment create -n cog-keys-deploy -g kiosk-cog-service-keys --template-file cognitive-keys-azure-deploy.json --parameters @cognitive-keys-azure-deploy.parameters.json) | jq '.properties.outputs'

+ # If you dont have jq installed you can execute the command, and manually search for the outputs section
+ # az group deployment create -n cog-keys-deploy -g kiosk-cog-service-keys --template-file cognitive-keys-azure-deploy.json --parameters @cognitive-keys-azure-deploy.parameters.json

  ```